Title: Written Off

 The mother of a tattoo artist and a former rock star, Sheila Lowe lives in Ventura with Lexie the Very Bad Cat, where she writes the award-winning Forensic Handwriting mystery series.
 Like her fictional character Claudia Rose, Sheila is a real-life forensic handwriting expert who testifies in court cases.
 Despite sharing living space with a cat—a Very Bad one at that—Sheila’s books are decidedly non-cozy.

-Find out more abut her latest thriller WRITTEN OFF onAmazon
+Find out more abut her latest thriller WRITTEN OFF onAmazon!

 Connect with the author on the web: